spryker/spryker-core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If there are new OS components, they must be approved by legal department

 ##### Change log
-Add here a highlights of what are the important new things that come with this feature.
+{Add here highlights of what are the important new things that come with this feature.}
 - I added this.
 - I added this.